 Olive oil is very affordable and is also wonderfully skin-healing.
 It’s loaded with antioxidants, plus vitamins A and E. It penetrates easily into skin layers to help them heal while keeping moisture out.

-Of course, coconut oil is also wonderful for skin.
+Of course, coconut oil is also wonderful for the skin.
 It’s antifungal, antibacterial, and antiviral.
 It has some great fatty acids that help skin rebuild and repair too!
+All great properties for a homemade diaper rash cream.

 To make these oils even better, I infused them with some organic chamomile.
 (New to infusing oils?
 Check out this post on How to Make an Easy Herbal Oil Infusion).
 The chamomile helps soothe skin, provides a relaxing aroma, and is also antibacterial and antifungal.
 It really is a great addition to any skin healing cream.